Cruise Overview

 The frozen continent

 Set sail through icy waters as we journey from Ushuaia to Antarctica.
-When we arrive in the thrilling and otherworldly seventh continent, we’ll enter expedition mode.
-We will monitor the conditions in order to select the best adventure possible, and will attempt kayaking, ice-cruising, wildlife watching, hiking, and more.
+When we arrive in the thrilling and otherworldly Seventh Continent, we’ll enter expedition mode.
+Monitoring the conditions to give us the best adventure possible, and we’ll attempt kayaking, ice-cruising, wildlife watching, hiking and more.

 Explore the rolling green hills and white sands of the picturesque Falklands archipelago.
-Enjoy a visit to the charming capital, Stanley, and see the penguin, albatross, and seal colonies that populate the shores.
-We will then continue north to Puerto Madryn, where sandy beaches and a tranquil nature reserve await you.
+You’ll enjoy a visit to the charming capital Stanley and see the penguin, albatross, and seal colonies that populate the shores.
+Continuing north to Puerto Madryn, warm sandy beaches and a tranquil nature reserve await you.

 Know before you go